All (or almost all) Kumar's revolted beats

-On this side of the connection, the Messenger tab that says Dasari Kumar Mora is on.
-On this side my notes and two YouTube tabs with videos and live sessions that hasn´t finished loading.
+On this side of the connection, the Messenger window that says Dasari Kumar Mora is on.
+On this side my notes and two YouTube tabs with videos and live sessions that do not finish loading.
 On that side of the connection, I imagine, Dasari Kumar behind the keyboard waits for my questions, surrounded by beats.

-We have tried, since we began to talk about the idea of interviewing him, to escape from the questionnaire answered by email, and to establish a dialogue that reveals us the Kumar that fell into the pot of the world music and turned out to be Sublevao Beat.
-The rapper who undertook a trip through Africa to create an album that is, itself, a journey, which is called Afrikun and that has not come out yet.
-But before, I ask him when is there "Kumar Sublevao Beat", altogether.
+We have tried, since we began to talk about the idea of interviewing him, to escape from the questionnaire answered by email, and to establish a dialogue that reveals to me the Kumar that fell into the pot of the world music and it turned out to be Sublevao Beat.
+The rapper who undertook a trip through much of Africa to create an album that is, in itself, a journey, which is called Afrikun and that has not come out yet.
+But before I ask him when is there "Kumar Sublevao Beat", all together.
 I want to know if it's just an artistic name or an aesthetic.

 When he arrived in Barcelona, he tells me, he realized how difficult it was to reach him through a search engine.
 The fastest way to find his job was to google "Kumar-Cuba-Cuban", or something like that.
 So far he had been fighting with what he was doing was Afro-Cuban hip-hop, and that's how he had sold his first album, Película de barrio (Universal, 2008).
 And somehow he was convinced of that.
 But people have always had the need to pigeonhole things, to know "exactly" what genre and what rhythm and where I shall put you; but what Kumar was doing at the time was too eclectic that escaped a couple of definitions.
 It was not until Patakin (Bismusic, 2012), his second album, that he began with "the wave of saying: this is Sublevao Beat", which also happened to be a pseudonym for his producer stage.